 13: Name and describe the three levers in the body and give an example of each

->First-class lever: fulcrum is placed at the centre of the lever making each end equidistant. force and load are placed at opposite ends. e.g. the head and top of c-spine
+- First-class lever: fulcrum is placed at the center of the lever making each end equidistant.
+Force and load are placed at opposite ends. e.g., the head and top of the C-spine

->Third class lever: fulcrum is placed on one end of the lever while both force and load interact on the same point on the other end.
-E.g. shoulder and forearm.
+- Third class lever: fulcrum is placed on one end of the lever while both force and load interact on the same point on the other end.
+E.g., shoulder, and forearm.

-Pulley System: Lat pull-down, shoulder joints
+- Pulley System: Lat pull-down, shoulder joints

-Wheel and axle: throwing motion, shoulder joints
+- Wheel and axle: throwing motion, shoulder joints

-15: Define torque with regards to exercise
+15: Define torque about exercise

 The magnitude of the rotational force of a lever about a fulcrum.
-E.g. the force generated by muscle contraction about a joint by an extremity.
+E.g., the force generated by muscle contraction about a joint by an extremity.

-16: Define gravity with regards to exercise
+16: Define gravity about exercise

 By adjusting the body to allow maximum movement potential of the weight.

-Line of gravity should form a dividing line between the base of support.
+The line of gravity should form a dividing line between the base of support.

 20: Describe the correlation between kinesthesis and vision

 If you want assistance wrapping your head around this material, make sure to check out Trainer Academy for some awesome ISSA study materials.
-They have Practice tests, flashcards, audio study guides and much more.
+They have Practice tests, flashcards, audio study guides, and much more.

 Tyler Read